Rethinking the Multi Role Vehicle (Protected) Programme

 - Be markedly less dependent on fossil fuels

-- Employ non-line-of-sight fires to exploit the advantages we gain from information advantage
+- Employ non-line-of-sight fires to exploit the advantages we gain from an information advantage

 - Emphasise the non-lethal disabling of enemy capabilities, thereby increasing the range of political and strategic options